dewarim/LittleGoblin/docs/TestingRoadmap.md

 ## Planned State:

 As a first step, it would be good to use the code from BootStrap.groovy to create unit tests.
-The BootStrap code, upon finding an empty database, genereates the reference implementation of a game that uses every available feature.
+The BootStrap code, upon finding an empty database, generates the reference implementation of a game that uses every available feature.
 So there is already much that can be reused in tests.

 ## Unit tests

-While writing the basic unit tests, it would be good to read up and implement current best practices and employ new features availalbe in Grails 2.2.
+While writing the basic unit tests, it would be good to read up and implement current best practices and employ new features available in Grails 2.2.
 For example, when I started with Grails development, I ran into some problems with domain validation objects in Grails 1.3.x, so I mostly abandoned this approach.
 But now, years later, it looks like that would be useful for stuff like "ensure that: assert name.trim().length() != 0".

-A second aspect of the new unit tests will be to help refactoring the depenencies between domain classes.
+A second aspect of the new unit tests will be to help refactoring the dependencies between domain classes.
 There are probably too many tight couplings, especially in PlayerCharacter:

 	 static hasMany = [